1-Propanethiol

-Propanethiol is an organic compound with the molecular formula C_{3}H_{8}S. It belongs to the group of thiols.
+Propanethiol is an organic compound with the molecular formula C3H8S|auto=1 or CH3CH2CH2SH.
+It belongs to the group of thiols.
 It is a colorless liquid with a strong, offensive odor.
 It is moderately toxic and is less dense than water and slightly soluble in water.
 It is used as a feedstock for insecticides.
 It is highly flammable and it gives off irritating or toxic fumes (or gases) in a fire.
 Heating it will cause rise in pressure with risk of bursting.